molgenis/molgenis-emx2/tools/ontomanager/README.md

     ontomanager.delete(table='Countries', name='Republic of Molgenia')

 ### In command line as module
-The above functionality can also be employed in the command line interface:
+The above functionality can also be applied in the command line interface:
 For add and remove actions the flag `--name` is mandatory, and the flags `--order`, `--label`, `--parent`, `--URI`, `--definition` are optional.
 For the update action the flags `--old` and `--new` are mandatory and the only accepted arguments.
+The actions in the previous examples can be performed using the cli as follows:

     python3 -m molgenis_ontomanager add Countries --name='Republic of Molgenia' --label='Molgenia'
     python3 -m molgenis_ontomanager add Countries --name=Armadilland --parent='Republic of Molgenia'

-    python3 -m molgenis_ontomanager update Countries --old=Armadilland --new='Republic of Molgenia'
+    python3 -m molgenis_ontomanager update Countries --old='Republic of Molgenia' --new=Armadilland

     python3 -m molgenis_ontomanager delete Countries --name='Republic of Molgenia'